About Codes Canada

 Enhancing the code-writing process by coordinating the separate national and provincial public reviews promotes greater participation by the provinces and territories, better stakeholder consultation, and more uniform provincial and territorial codes.
 The participation of the provinces and territories at every stage of code development streamlines the process and encourages the elimination of differences between the provincial and territorial codes.

-While Codes Canada publication have continually improved over the years, they have also become somewhat more complex.
+While Codes Canada publications have continually improved over the years, they have also become somewhat more complex.
 The CCBFC has therefore developed an easier-to-understand, easier-to-implement system of objective-based codes, which were first published in September 2005.

 By explaining every requirement in terms of its underlying aim, objective-based codes help users understand clearly the reasons behind the requirements.
 This capitalizes on the flexibility that exists in the current codes: if a new method or technology — one not mentioned specifically under a particular requirement — is shown to achieve the intended purpose, it can be recognized as an acceptable alternative.
 Therefore, objective-based codes promise to foster a spirit of innovation and create new opportunities for Canadian manufacturers.